LordFoom/rutudu/README.md

 * a to add an item
 * Ctrl+a to add a sub item
 * Alt+a to add new parent
-* _It is CTRL+N  to e(N)ter from this screen_
+* __It is CTRL+N  to e(N)ter on the add item screen__
-* That's because enter works for newlines for descriptions
+  * That's because enter is for newlines when creating items.
-* Seriously, if somebody can teach me how to capture ctrl+enter, I'd be so grateful
+* Seriously, if somebody can teach me how to capture CTRL+enter, I'd be so grateful
+  * Can't seem to modify enter on the terminal?

 ### Can do things with the list
 * x to (un)cross out item